Hepatitis B factsheet

 • an injection of hepatitis B immunoglobulin.

-Hand-express or pump milk before discarding it and return to regular breastfeeding once it has healed.
 Speak to your doctor if you are unsure.

 Blood awareness and safety

-• cleaning up blood spills quickly, using gloves
+• clean blood spills quickly using gloves

-• covering cuts with a waterproof band-aid
+• cover cuts with waterproof band-aids

 School and daycare

-• applying for specific types of insurance
+• applying for some types of insurance

 • applying for a visa to live in Australia.